Vacation of Misdemeanor and Gross Misdemeanor Conviction

-- You are not currently restrained, and have not been restrained within five years prior to the vacation application, by a domestic violence protection order, a no-contact order, an anti harassment protection order, or a civil restraining order which restrains one party from contacting the other party.
+- You are not currently restrained and have not been restrained within five years before the vacation application, by a domestic violence protection order, a no-contact order, an anti-harassment protection order, or a civil restraining order that restrains one party from contacting the other party.

 - The conviction you are seeking to have vacated is not for one of the following crimes: